U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 - Use of Independent Expert Reviews in industry and academia to provide input on key proposed revisions to NEMS or new modeling features (for example, a review for the Liquid Fuels Market Module and 22-Region Electric Module)

 - Participation on groups outside EIA, that either are using NEMS and/or the AEO or have used them in studies, to provide feedback and commentary (one example is the National Petroleum Council study)

-Development of new surveys and revisions to existing surveys
+Developing new surveys and revising existing surveys

 As the energy industry evolves, EIA redesigns or expands its data collections to reflect those changes and to meet the needs of our users.
 Proposed changes to our surveys are published in a Federal Register Notice, which provides an opportunity for public comment.
-In addition, many staff members discuss the proposed changes with energy industry trade associations, other Federal agencies, and make formal presentations at conferences.
+In addition, many staff members discuss the proposed changes with energy industry trade associations, other federal agencies, and make formal presentations at conferences.
 EIA staff often conduct site visits with survey respondents to test questions, software, or new survey instruments.
 At times, we seek advice from expert energy analysts and survey designers.